Frequently Asked Questions

 1) What are Renfe’s “Tourist Trains"?

-Renfe has a wide range of tourist trains that are specially prepared for experiencing a luxury cruise on rails (El Transcantabrico Gran Lujo, El Transcantábrico Clásico and the Tren Al Andalus), and which run itineraries of between 3 and 7 nights aboard genuine railway jewels, meaning a unique and unforgettable travel experience.
+Renfe has a wide range of tourist trains that are specially prepared for experiencing a luxury cruise on rails (El Transcantabrico Gran Lujo, el Costa Verde Express, El Expreso de La Robla and the Tren Al Andalus), and which run itineraries of between 3 2 and 7 nights aboard genuine railway jewels, meaning a unique and unforgettable travel experience.
 The company also offers other period and standard trains with journeys lasting different days, as well as special deals for day trips, thereby allowing you to travel getting to know a wide range of Spanish cities and landscapes.

 2) What are the routes and duration?

-The rail cruise taken by El Transcantabrico Gran Lujo and El Transcantábrico Clásico goes along two basic routes in the north of Spain.
-One is the route from San Sebastian to Santiago de Compostela (Transcantábrico Gran Lujo), while the other departs from León, passing through Bilbao, and then follows the same route to Santiago (Transcantábrico Clásico).
-Both itineraries last 8 days and 7 nights and can be undertaken in either direction.
-There is also the option to board shorter trips (within the main journey) lasting for 3 and 4 nights.
+The rail cruise taken by El Transcantabrico Gran Lujo and Costa Verde Express goes along two basic routes in the north of Spain.
+One is the route from San Sebastian to Santiago de Compostela in a 8 days and 7 nights trip (El Transcantábrico Gran Lujo), while the other does a 6 days and 5 nights trip departing from Bilbao to Gijón (Costa Verde Express).
+Both itineraries can be undertaken in either direction.
+Meanwhile, the Al Andalus offers its traditional Andalusian Route, starting and ending in Seville, in a 7 days and 6 nights trip.

 3) How can I book a place and get additional information?